IBM-Blockchain-Archive/fabric-boilerplate/README.md

 From you WORKSPACE/fabric-boilerplate folder:
 > ./start.sh

+The first time you run this, it will download the neccesary images for the peer and memberserivce.
+This takes a while.

 Carefull if you also have other docker containers running

+Check if the app is running at `http://localhost:8080/` in your browser.
+You can login with the user credentials you find in `testData/testData.json`
-Check if it's running by visiting `localhost:7050/chain` in your browser.
+You can also see if your local blockchain network is running at `localhost:7050/chain` in your browser.

 # Running on Bluemix
-Deploying the application on Bluemix is not yet as easy as we would like.
+First run the app locally once, so that you are sure that a css file is created Deploying the application on Bluemix is not yet as easy as we would like.
 There are two reasons that make it more difficult: